Expertium/expertium.github.io/Algorithm.md

 ![image](https://github.com/user-attachments/assets/e4692dc6-dcd8-4fee-b7a6-1f5c6316ecdf)

-On the x axis, we have t, or, in other words, interval length.
+On the x axis, we have t, the interval length.
 On the y axis, we have the proportion of cards that the user got right for that particular interval.
 The size of the blue circle indicates the number of reviews.
 A bigger circle means more reviews.

 Next, we need to find a forgetting curve that provides the best fit to this data, in other words, we need to find the value of S that minimizes the difference between the measured probability of recalling a card after this many days and the predicted probability.
 This is done using a fast curve-fitting method, so it only takes a fraction of the overall time required to optimize parameters.
 I could write three or four more paragraphs about the specifics of this curve-fitting procedure, but that's neither interesting nor very important for understanding FSRS as a whole.